 |Grant amount||up to $10 000 (subject to available funds)|

 |Open date||open all year / ongoing|

-- individuals who are Deaf or identify as having a disability
+- Individuals who are deaf or identify as a person with disability.

-- groups of artists who are Deaf or identify as having a disability
+- Groups of artists who are deaf or identify as people with disability.

 We use the definition of disability included in the Disability Discrimination Act 1992.